DiLiubarets/quartz_blog/content/posts/Excel/Alen DumpData Demand.md

     Dim lastCol As Long
     Dim extraRow As Long
     Dim key As Variant
-    Dim tbl As ListObject
+    Dim rowIndex As Long
-    Dim tblRange As Range
+    Dim rng As Range
-    Dim colIndex As Long
+    Dim deleteRows As Range

     ' Set worksheet references
     Set wsPivotCopy = ThisWorkbook.Sheets("Pivot_Copy") ' Sheet with copied PivotTable
     Set wsData = ThisWorkbook.Sheets("Demand") ' Demand data source

+    ' Get the table in Pivot_Copy
+    On Error Resume Next
+    Set tbl = wsPivotCopy.ListObjects("CopiedPivotTable") ' Change to actual table name if needed On Error GoTo 0

+    If tbl Is Nothing Then
+        MsgBox "Table 'CopiedPivotTable' not found in Pivot_Copy!", vbExclamation Exit Sub
+    End If

     ' Create or clear the "Extra" sheet
     On Error Resume Next